-A PFA is defined as the area(s) of a basin where the Floridan aquifer is generally most vulnerable to pollutant inputs and where there is a known connectivity between groundwater pathways and an OFS.
-As required by the Florida Springs and Aquifer Protection Act, DEP delineated a PFA for the Wacissa Spring Group.
-The PFA is adopted and incorporated by reference into this BMAP.
-Detailed information on the PFA is available in report format at the following link: http://publicfiles.dep.state.fl.us/dear/PFAs.
+A PFA (Fanning and Manatee Springs, March 2017; Madison Blue Spring, August 2017; Troy, Peacock, Lafayette Blue and Falmouth Springs, January 2017) is defined as the area(s) of a basin where the Floridan aquifer is generally most vulnerable to pollutant inputs and where there is a known connectivity between groundwater pathways and an OFS.
+As required by the Florida Springs and Aquifer Protection Act, DEP delineated PFAs for the Lower Suwannee River, Middle Suwannee River, and Withlacoochee River Sub-basins.
+These PFAs are adopted and incorporated by reference into this BMAP.
+Detailed information on the PFAs is available in report format at the following link: http://publicfiles.dep.state.fl.us/dear/PFAs.